15 Boat Neck Blouse Designs And Ideas For Women To Try

 7. Illusion Boat Neckline With A Sweetheart Neckline

 Two things in one – CANNOT get better than this.
-A plain blouse with sweetheart neckline covered with sheer fabric with a boat neck design pattern spruces up even your most simple sarees.
+A plain blouse with a sweetheart neckline covered with sheer fabric with a boat neck design pattern spruces up even your most simple sarees.
 This design goes perfectly with party wear and net sarees, but again there are no hard and fast rules.

 8. Mirror Embellished Deep Boat Neck Blouse

 Pick a contrast color for your lehenga or saree, and go with mirror embellishments like this one for the bodice to pop out.
 Let the mirror border continue to the back of your neck and open out with a broad neck.
 The deeper, the better!